Joint Debiased Representation Learning and Imbalanced Data Clustering: Experiments

-We show the efficacy of proposed StatDEC by comparing our results with unsupervised DEC~\cite{xie2016unsupervised}, IDEC~\cite{guo2017improved}, and VDEC~\cite{ghosh2019variational}.
+\paragraph{Compared Methods} We compare our results with unsupervised DEC~\cite{xie2016unsupervised}, IDEC~\cite{guo2017improved}, and VDEC~\cite{ghosh2019variational}.
 These methods can be viewed as a variant of our method when the reconstruction loss and network architecture are different.
 Note that the reported results for DEC and IDEC are based on our implementation and the results for SCAN~\cite{van2020scan}, IIC~\cite{ji2019invariant}, and DCCM~\cite{wu2019deep} are based on GitHub code by the authors.
 We further demonstrate the effectiveness of the proposed method in handling out-of-distribution and imbalanced data situations by comparing results with and without statistical pooling layer and contrast results to those of two supervised state-of-the-art techniques LDAM~\cite{cao2019learning} and TAML~\cite{lee2019learning}.